Toshi-Noguchi/YamazakiLab_Noguchi/README.md

 # YamazakiLab_Noguchi
-This is a repository for machine learning models in YamazakiLab used by Toshihiro Noguch
+This is a repository for machine learning models in YamazakiLab made by Toshihiro Noguch